When to Think and When to Look: Uncertainty-Guided Lookback: Improvement

 \subsection{Token-Level Visual Sensitivity Probe}

 Following the step-decomposition protocol of~\cite{sun2025refrain}, we run each model in thinking mode and decompose its decoded trace into word-level steps.
-Let the input question be $x$, the image be $I$, and the thinking trace consist of tokens

-For each step $s \in \{1,\dots,S\}$ we evaluate the model under three visual contexts: \textit{Real image} $c = R$: the original image $I$; \textit{Noise image} $c = N$: a visually mismatched image of the same resolution, e.g., Gaussian noise that carries no semantic information about $x$ (we deliberately use synthetic noise rather than a real but unrelated image: a mismatched real image still carries rich semantic content, and LVLMs may attempt to align their reasoning with whatever objects or text it contains, confounding the probe’s interpretation of ‘no useful visual evidence’.
-Noise, by contrast, provides a structurally valid but semantically empty control); \textit{No image} $c = \varnothing$: no visual tokens are provided.
+Let the input question be $x$, the image be $I$, and the thinking trace consists of tokens $ y_{1:S}= (y_{1}, y_{2}, \dots, y_{S}). $ For each step $s \in \{1,\dots,S\}$ we evaluate the model under three visual contexts: \textit{Real image} $c = R$: the original image $I$; \textit{Noise image} $c = N$: a visually mismatched image of the same resolution, e.g., Gaussian noise that carries no semantic information about $x$ (we deliberately use synthetic noise rather than a real but unrelated image: a mismatched real image still carries rich semantic content, and LVLMs may attempt to align their reasoning with whatever objects or text it contains, confounding the probe’s interpretation of ‘no useful visual evidence’.
+Noise, by contrast, provides a structurally valid but semantically empty control); \textit{No image} $c = \varnothing$: no visual tokens.